-Kendall Jenner’s Pepsi Ad Video Shutdown After Bernice King Twitter Rant
+Kendall Jenner’s Pepsi Ad Video Shut Down After Bernice King Twitter Rant

 Bernice King threw a blistering tweet at Pepsi

-Kendall Jenner’s Pepsi ad video shutdown after Bernice King released a Twitter rant.
+Kendall Jenner’s Pepsi ad video shut down after Bernice King released a Twitter rant.
 The image she posted was of her father together with other protesters who stood their ground while being pushed back by police officers.
 Bernice wrote on the caption, “If only Daddy would have known about the power of #Pepsi.”
 It’s an emotional photo for activist and CEO of King Center in Atlanta, Georgia as it recalled the bloody division between blacks and whites which resulted in violence and death.

 If only Daddy would have known about the power of #Pepsi. pic.twitter.com/FA6JPrY72V